Your first meeting

 1. Create your meeting

 Go to Meetings from the main menu and click New Meeting.
+The meeting workspace opens immediately, with a modal prompting you to choose a meeting template.

 → Creating & managing meetings

-At the top of the workspace, click Set Date and Time and select when the meeting is scheduled.
-This date is used in your meeting minutes, so it's worth setting early.
+• Click Set Date and Time and select when the meeting is scheduled.
+This isn't filled in automatically, and the date is used in your meeting minutes, so it's worth setting early.

 3. Send pre-work (optional)